15-Minute Guide

 "Show me stable, low-churn utility functions" | Reranking by code quality signals |

-Step 6: Enable Git Intelligence (Optional)
+Step 6: Git Intelligence (enabled by default)

--e CODE_ENABLE_GIT_METADATA=true
+-e TRAJECTORY_GIT_ENABLED=false

 Find high-churn code that keeps getting fixed — the danger zones